dibikhin/tic-tac-toe-cli-oop-go/README.md

 - `|-player.go`
 - `main.go` — Entry point

+### Overview
+- The UI is CLI
+- The 3x3 size is hardcoded
+- No timeouts for turns
+- Dirty input tolerant

+### Technical
+- The game is one active app (no client/server)
+- A basic DI is under the hood (naive, no too smart DI)
+  - basic IoC in `main.go` — the `Read()` strategy
+  - inner DI in the game loop (`loop.go`, not exposed for simplicity)
+- Well-tested
+  - no mocks
+  - ~90% code coverage
+  - pure and atomic fns mainly (no IO tests)
+  - NOTE: The tests play the game itself too.
+See in the end after expanding the `Test` section of [the Github Actions job 'build'](https://github.com/dibikhin/tic-tac-toe-go/runs/2290602609?check_suite_focus=true)
+- A lot of pure fns; IO extracted but not isolated

 ## Authors
 - [Roman Dibikhin](https://github.com/dibikhin)

 ## License
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

 ## Acknowledgments
 Thanks to: